sid-agrawal/sid-agrawal.github.io/index.md

 I am a first-year Ph.D. student at the [University of British Columbia](https://www.cs.ubc.ca/) in Canada and a member of the [Systopia Lab](https://systopia.cs.ubc.ca/) here.
 My advisor is [Prof. Margo Seltzer](https://www.seltzer.com/margo/).
-I have worked as a [software engineer](https://www.linkedin.com/in/sidhartha-agrawal/) for eight years(Oracle, Arista in Canada and USA) and begun my research journey in Jan 2021.
+I have worked as a [software engineer](https://www.linkedin.com/in/sidhartha-agrawal/) for eight years(Oracle, Arista in Canada and USA) and have begun my research journey in Jan 2021.

 My primary research interest is in operating systems.